Finding Treatment for Your Gums

 If you can get gum disease but visit the dentist when it’s still gingivitis, we can help you to reverse it.
 This is done with a thorough professional cleaning and making sure that you take good care of your mouth.

 Once gum disease turns into periodontitis, the issue can only be managed.
 It cannot be reversed.
 We can help you to stop the progression of gum disease, though, and maintain a healthy mouth.

 Depending upon the severity of your periodontitis, we may recommend scaling and root planing, pocket reduction surgery, osseous surgery, or another treatment.
 Periodontal maintenance may also be recommended to help ensure that your mouth stays healthy and that gum disease does not worsen.

 Taking good care of your mouth is important not just for preventing cavities, but for preventing gum disease as well.
 For more information, call Summit Dental Care at (208) 733-9999 today.

-So, how exactly are periodontal maintenance cleanings different than routine dental cleanings?
 The biggest difference between the two is how thorough the cleanings are.
 With routine dental cleanings, we focus on the crowns of your teeth and the areas along the gumline.
-With periodontal maintenance, we focus cleaning not just the crowns of your teeth, but the surfaces below the gumline as well.
+With periodontal maintenance, we focus on cleaning not just the crowns of your teeth, but the surfaces below the gumline as well.
 When you have periodontal pockets, bacteria and plaque can accumulate under the gumline.

 No matter how well the crowns are cleaned, if the areas under the gums are not cleaned, your mouth will never be able to heal properly.
 Periodontal maintenance allows for a deeper clean so that you can achieve and maintain a healthier mouth.
 In addition to being more thorough, periodontal maintenance visits are generally more frequent.
 On average, these cleanings are done every 3 months.